 The Telephone Helpline can assist you whether you have recently experienced sexual assault or if it occurred long ago.
 Safe Helpline staff will listen to your needs and concerns and discuss your long and short-term safety, resources, and options.
 Perhaps most importantly, trained staff will be there to support you and let you know that you are not alone.

-- Your nearest Sexual Assault Response Coordinator (SARC)/SAPR Victim Advocate (VA)
+- Your nearest Sexual Assault Response Coordinator (SARC)/Sexual Assault Prevention and Response Victim Advocate (SAPR VA)

 - Your nearest civilian sexual assault service provider